Simon Mignolet: 2014–15 season

 On 14 December 2014, Mignolet's run of 53 consecutive Premier League starts came to an end as he was replaced by Brad Jones in the starting 11 against Manchester United, with Brendan Rodgers saying Mignolet would be dropped for an "indefinite period".
 However, 12 days later, Jones went off injured after 16 minutes away at Burnley, and despite some errors, Mignolet kept a clean sheet in a 1–0 victory.
 After this match, Mignolet kept four consecutive clean sheets against Sunderland, Aston Villa, West Ham United and Everton respectively.
 On 10 February, Mignolet made some outstanding saves against Tottenham Hotspur in a 3–2 win.
-On 16 March, Mignolet continued his resurgence in a 1–0 victory against Swansea, keeping a clean sheet as part of a strong performance.
+On 16 March, Mignolet continued his resurgence in a 1–0 victory against Swansea City, keeping a clean sheet as part of a strong performance.
 On 22 March, he saved a penalty taken by Wayne Rooney in a 2–1 defeat against Manchester United.

-2015–16 season
+2015–2019

 On 18 January 2016, Mignolet signed a new five-year deal with the club.
-Eight days later, he saved a penalty from Stoke City's Peter Crouch and Marc Muniesa in a penalty shoot-out to send Liverpool to the 2016 Football League Cup Final at Wembley Stadium.
+Eight days later, he saved a penalty from Stoke City's Peter Crouch and Marc Muniesa in a penalty shoot-out to send Liverpool to the 2016 Football League Cup final at Wembley Stadium.

-2016–17 season

-Although he started the first five matches of the season, Liverpool manager Jürgen Klopp dropped Mignolet in favor of new signing Loris Karius on 24 September 2016 for the match against Hull City.
+Although he started the first five matches of the season, Liverpool manager Jürgen Klopp dropped Mignolet in favour of new signing Loris Karius on 24 September 2016 for the match against Hull City.
 On 24 October 2016, Klopp confirmed Mignolet was no longer Liverpool's first-choice goalkeeper and that he would be given cup matches instead.
 However, Mignolet returned to the starting lineup for the team in Premier League in December 2016.

-2017–18 season

 On 23 September 2017, Mignolet saved his club-record 8th penalty, preserving a 3–2 victory over Leicester City.
-On 4 November, Mignolet captained Liverpool for the first time in a 4-1 win against West Ham United.
-On 26 December, Mignolet and teammate Philippe Coutinho both made their 200th appearances for Liverpool in a 5–0 Premier League win over Swansea.
+On 4 November, Mignolet captained Liverpool for the first time in a 4–1 win against West Ham United.
+On 26 December, Mignolet and teammate Philippe Coutinho both made their 200th appearances for Liverpool in a 5–0 Premier League win over Swansea City.

-2018–19 season

 Liverpool signed Alisson Becker as their first choice goalkeeper which led to Mignolet playing domestic cup games only.
 He started the 2–1 defeat to Chelsea in the EFL Cup on 26 September 2018.
 Mignolet also started in the 2–1 defeat to Wolverhampton Wanderers in the FA Cup on 7 January 2019.
-Mignolet was an unused substitute in the 2019 UEFA Champions League Final, which Liverpool won 2–0.
+Mignolet was an unused substitute in the 2019 UEFA Champions League final, which Liverpool won 2–0.